Goodness-of-fit test for multi-layer stochastic block models: Real data

+In Figure \ref{fig:realdataTK0}, we plot the test statistic \(|T|\) against candidate community numbers \(K_0\) for each real network.
+The NAST algorithm stops when \(|T(K_0)|\) falls below a threshold \(t_n\) (e.g., \(t_n = \log n\), approximately 4–6 here).
+However, for most networks—except FAO-trade—\(|T(K_0)|\) exceeds \(t_n\) across nearly all \(K_0\), meaning NAST would generally fail to stop at any plausible value.
+In such cases, the ratio statistic \(\eta_{K_0}\) used in SR-NAST, which relies on relative changes in \(|T|\), provides a more robust alternative.
+Figure \ref{fig:realdataetaK0} illustrates how \(\eta_{K_0}\) successfully identifies the number of communities by detecting sharp drops in \(|T|\) across all eight real-world networks.
+Based on Figure \ref{fig:realdataetaK0}, we have:

-Based on the empirical results presented in Figure \ref{fig:realdataetaK0}, the proposed ratio-based estimator \(\eta_{K_0}\) can identify the number of communities across all eight real-world networks by detecting the sharpest relative drop in the absolute test statistic \(|T|\).
-Based on this figure, we have: \begin{itemize} \item Our method exactly determines the true \(K\) for all four single-layer networks with known ground truth \(K\).
-For Dolphins, Football, Polbooks, and UKfaclty, $\eta_{K_{0}}$ peaks at \(K_0=2, 11, 2\), and \(3\), respectively, aligning with their true number of communities. \item For the four real multi-layer networks with unknown true $K$, our method identifies a proper number of communities for them.
-In detail, our method estimates the number of communities for Lazega Law Firm, C.Elegans, CS-Aarhus, and FAO-trade as 2, 2, 5, and 3, respectively. \end{itemize}
+\begin{itemize} \item SR-NAST exactly determines the true \(K\) for all four single-layer networks with known ground truth \(K\).
+For Dolphins, Football, Polbooks, and UKfaclty, $\eta_{K_{0}}$ peaks at \(K_0=2, 11, 2\), and \(3\), respectively, aligning with their true number of communities. \item For the four real multi-layer networks with unknown true $K$, SR-NAST identifies a proper number of communities for them.
+In detail, SR-NAST estimates the number of communities for Lazega Law Firm, C.Elegans, CS-Aarhus, and FAO-trade as 2, 2, 5, and 3, respectively. \end{itemize}